WhatIfAditya7/DIABETES-READMISSION-ANALYSIS/README.md

 ---

 ## 📘 1.
-Problem Overview — Why This Matters
+Problem Overview
 Diabetic patients have one of the highest readmission rates in healthcare.
 Hospitals struggle with:

 - Unclear risk patterns
 - Limited visibility into patient history
 - High cost of 30-day readmission penalties
 - Overloaded staff making reactive, not proactive decisions

+## 🎯 Why This Problem Matters
+- Hospitals struggle with high readmission rates, which lead to:
+- Increased operational cost
+- Insurance penalties
+- Poor patient experience
+- Overloaded staff and resources

 **Goal:**
 Use data to move hospitals from *reactive treatment* → *proactive prevention*.